 Early Recovery From Surgery

 You'll see your doctor one to two days after surgery, and most people will be able to drive to the clinic.
 It is very important not to rub your eyes during recovery.
 It's best to skip vigorous activities for three to seven days, depending on the type of surgery.
-Avoid makeup and lotions around the eyes for about two weeks.
+Avoid makeup and lotions around the eyes per your doctor's advice.
 For a few days after surgery, you may have:

 Discomfort or mild pain